Quick Summary: South Lake Tahoe VHR Rules

 Determine Your Zone

 Check whether your property is in the Tourist Core or a residential area.
 Tourist Core permits are broadly available.
-Outside the Tourist Core, a 150-ft buffer between VHRs applies and new permits are issued on a rolling basis as availability allows.
+Outside the Tourist Core, a hard cap of 900 VHR permits applies (adopted March 24, 2026, effective April 23, 2026).
+New permits are issued on a rolling basis as availability allows.

 Submit Application & Fee